DiogoSoares3/Machine-Learning-Challenge/README.md

 ### Questions 5 until 12

 As mentioned above, these questions are related to more technical concepts, so they will be answered in code.
-The code that contains these answers is located in the "notebooks" directory inside the "model_training_and_validation.ipynb" file.
+The code that contains these answers is located in the `notebooks` directory inside the `model_training_and_validation.ipynb` file.

 ### Question 13